-And especially, I paint women.
+And also, I paint women.
 They are the yin.
 They are the moon, the keepers of the feminine.
 Because of this, they are special.
 We are different and complimentary.
 We are separate and forever bonded.
 I want to know what they are.
 But I can never know, so I paint.
 And like painting is intimate, so to is being painted.
 The connection.
 A revelation and a glimpse into the secret world of her.
 She whose figure has lines and rhythms that are perfect in the ways that sunsets are perfect, in the ways that starry skies, snow peaked mountains, and turquoise oceans are perfect.
 She lends me a keyhole to peak through.
 And she knows that I see her.
-If I can only express… Or better yet, reflect what it is she sees in herself.
-To remind her of something she had already known all along.
 The muse tells secrets.
 She is proof of something, but I don’t know what.

 This whole thing isn’t so much about a relationship between the artist and the viewer, although it is that too.
-It is more about the mortal and the divine.
-It’s laugh out loud astonishment.
+It is fundamentally laugh out loud astonishment at existence.
 It’s appreciation beyond words.

-And to a man with a porchade box, everything looks like a painting.
+And to a man with a brush, everything looks like a painting.